verma25s/476finance/README.md

-Project for course CS476 in University of Regina
+Project for course CS476 in University of Regina< br / >

-Requirements for back-end:
+Requirements for back-end:< br / >
 1. Flask
 2. bcrypt
 3. pymongo